-The Reconyx XS8 is the security camera version of the popular XR6.
+The Reconyx XS8 is the video security trail camera version of the popular XR6.
 The biggest difference between the two cameras is the XS8 comes with more programming options, aimed specifically for security surveillance.

 Picture & Video Quality: 89/100

 Photo resolution: 8, 5, 3 mpxl |Video Resolution: 1080 p HD w/ audio |Flash Type: Low Glow Infrared

-Reconyx XS8 picture and video quality are identical to the Reconyx XR6.
+Reconyx XS8 video trail camera's picture and video quality are identical to the Reconyx XR6.
 Daytime pictures are excellent and offer robust color, clarity and depth.

 This is a low glow security game trail camera (no visible light emitted at night) and this usually means a sacrifice in flash range.
 That isn't really the case here.
 Night picture and videos both produce excellent flash range and clarity.

 Video quality is undoubtedly the calling card of the XS8.
 Daytime videos are the best we have seen and night videos are exactly what you would want from a security camera.
 Video Quality is outstanding.